 Mediation and slow, deep breathing help immensely in controlling our emotions.
 This way, you can calm the mind, manage your stress levels and avoid the emotional triggers that lead to smoking relapses.

-The last of the four categories of smoking triggers are known as withdrawal triggers or temptations that are caused by the effect of withdrawal symptoms.
+The last of the four categories of smoking triggers are withdrawal triggers or temptations caused by withdrawal symptoms.
 These triggers range from cigarette cravings, the smell of cigarette smoke, the sight or feel of cigarettes, matchboxes, lighters, restlessness etc.

 Dealing with Withdrawal Triggers:

-To deal with withdrawal triggers, you should ideally indulge in activities that take your mind off smoking and focus your attention on other meaningful activities.
+To deal with withdrawal triggers, you should ideally indulge in activities that take your mind off smoking and focus on other meaningful activities.
 You could also explore therapies that help you deal with withdrawal symptoms.